MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMOperatingSystemImage.md

 ```

 ## DESCRIPTION
-The **Get-CMOperatingSystemImage** cmdlet gets one or more operating system images on a Microsoft System Center Configuration Manager site.
+The **Get-CMOperatingSystemImage** cmdlet gets one or more operating system images on a Configuration Manager site.
-Operating system images are .wim format files and represent a compressed collection of reference files and folders that System Center Configuration Manager requires to successfully install and configure an operating system on a computer.
+Operating system images are .wim format files and represent a compressed collection of reference files and folders that Configuration Manager requires to successfully install and configure an operating system on a computer.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.